Northwest Conference

-The Northwest Conference (NWC) is an athletic conference which competes in the NCAA's Division III.
+The Northwest Conference (NWC) is an intercollegiate athletic conference which competes in the NCAA's Division III.
 Member teams are located in the states of Oregon and Washington.
-It was known as the Pacific Northwest Conference from 1926 to 1984.
+It was known as the Pacific Northwest Conference from 1925 to 1984.

 History

-The NWC was formed in 1926, making it one of the oldest continuously existing athletics conferences in the western United States.
-For 60 years, the Northwest Conference sponsored sports exclusively for men, but in 1984 it joined with the Women's Conference of Independent Colleges to become the Northwest Conference of Independent Colleges, shortening the name to its current moniker in 1996 when it joined the NCAA.
+The original Northwest Conference was formed on February 8, 1908 when Whitman College invited the other leading educational institutions of the Northwest to form an athletic conference.
+The resulting conference placed small, private Whitman College alongside the five large, public, state universities of and agricultural colleges of Washington, Oregon, and Idaho.

+In 1915, Washington, Oregon, and Oregon Agricultural joined with California to form the Pacific Coast Conference but continued to hold dual-membership in the Northwest Conference.
+Over the next several years, the PCC added more large schools from the Northwest and California.
+The Northwest Conference likewise expanded by adding Montana, Willamette, Pacific, and Gonzaga.

+This two-conference situation lasted until December 1925.
+At the annual dual meeting of the Northwest Conference and Pacific Coast Conference schools, the large colleges and universities announced they would continue solely in the PCC.
+At the same time, the smaller colleges announced that they had already organized into a new conference, adding members and retaining the name and eligibility requirements of the prior Northwest Conference.
+Officials of both conferences "emphasized the fact that the move was entirely harmonious and for mutual advantage."
+Only Gonzaga was left without a conference.

-The charter members included Willamette University, Pacific University, Whitman College, the College of Puget Sound (now the University of Puget Sound), Linfield College and the College of Idaho.
+The charter members of the new Northwest Conference included Willamette University, Pacific University, Whitman College, the College of Puget Sound (now the University of Puget Sound), Linfield College (now Linfield University), and the College of Idaho.
 In 1931, Albany College joined, left in 1938, and re-joined in 1949 using its present name of Lewis & Clark College.
 Pacific Lutheran University was added in 1965, and Whitworth University in 1970.
 In 1978, the College of Idaho dropped out of the conference.
 Whitworth also left in 1984, but then returned in 1988.
 In 1996, George Fox University joined when the conference moved to the NCAA and Puget Sound re-joined in that same year since 1948.
 From 2006 to 2010, Menlo College was also a part of the conference as an associate member in football.

+For 60 years, the NWC sponsored sports exclusively for men, but in 1984 it joined with the Women's Conference of Independent Colleges to become the Northwest Conference of Independent Colleges, shortening the name to its current moniker in 1996 when it joined the NCAA.

 The College of Idaho reinstated its football program in 2014 after a 37-year hiatus and joined the Frontier Conference for football.
-C of I is now a member of the NAIA's Cascade Collegiate Conference for other sports.
+College of Idaho is now a member of the NAIA's Cascade Collegiate Conference for other sports.
 Whitworth left the NWC in 1984 but returned in 1988.
 George Fox University and Seattle University joined the conference in 1997.
 Seattle dropped out again in 1999 to become members of NCAA Division II.
 Menlo College joined the conference in 2005 as a football-only member.